dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 ### Store image or text data

 Image or text data can be associated with a drag source by storing the data in the `DataPackage.Image` or `DataPackage.Text` property.
-This can be accomplished in the handler for the `DragStarting` event.
+You can add the data in the handler for the `DragStarting` event.

 The following XAML example shows a `DragGestureRecognizer` that registers a handler for the `DragStarting` event: